-- 5.1 An examination is defined as a formal, timed assessment of any duration that is subject to continuous invigilation - 5.2 Examination timetables giving dates, times and venues will be published by the Academic Registry and made available to students in good time - 5.3 Attendance at examinations is compulsory and no alternative dates can be arranged.
+- 5.1 An examination is defined as a formal, timed assessment of any duration that is subject to continuous invigilation (Academic Regulation F7.1). - 5.2 There will be a schedule of examination periods for the academic year.
+Examination timetables giving dates, times and venues will be published by the Academic Registry and made available to students in good time (Academic Regulation F7.3). - 5.3 Attendance at examinations is compulsory and no alternative dates can be arranged.
 Students are responsible for presenting for examination in accordance with the published timetable.
-Failure to
+Failure to attend without good reason is counted as a sit and attracts the mark of zero (Academic Regulation F7.4). - 5.4 Attendance at examinations implies fitness to take the assessment.
+Students unable to attend through known extenuating circumstances or those in attendance who subsequently realise extenuating circumstances have affected their performance, should submit a claim with supporting evidence for consideration by the Extenuating Circumstances Panel (see Appendix 3e, section 5). - 5.5 Institutes are responsible for making arrangements for the issue of pre-release question papers/material where appropriate and students are responsible for the collection.

-- attend without good reason is counted as a sit and attracts the mark of zero - 5.4 Attendance at examinations implies fitness to take the assessment.
-Students unable to attend through known extenuating circumstances or those in attendance who subsequently realise extenuating circumstances have affected their performance, should submit a claim with supporting evidence for consideration by the Extenuating Circumstances Panel). - 5.5 Institutes are responsible for making arrangements for the issue of pre-release question papers/material where appropriate and students are responsible for the collection. - 5.6 For some examinations, students are permitted to bring their own materials/resources [eg texts, notes, files, calculators] provided these accord with Institutional guidelines.
+- 5.6 For some examinations, students are permitted to bring their own materials/resources [eg texts, notes, files, calculators] provided these accord with Institutional guidelines.
 Students are responsible for providing these according to the guidelines and to check with the programme/module tutor if in doubt. - 5.7 The University adopts an anonymous marking policy for examination scripts.
 Students sit at numbered desks as determined by the attendance list.
 Students must bring their Cumbria Card with them into each examination and put it on the desk as proof of identity.
 Invigilators will make spot checks of legitimate attendance and accurate seating.
 Scripts will be identified by seat number/candidate number and full instructions for preserving anonymity will be given by the invigilators. - 5.8 For any student who cannot sit an examination at the relevant campus, requests may exceptionally be considered to sit the examination at another UoC approved site.
 Students should contact the Assessment and Awards Team within the Academic Registry to make a request to sit an examination at another UoC approved site.